PolVilniusTech/Reading.list.md/README.md

 — PolVilniusTech
 — If the Quality of Documentation is Superb, then You would share it with All Your Team as it is at CERN.

-# Internet — The World Wide Web
+# from Internet — to the World Wide Web

 ### Introduction to the Internet @cern
 [Thesis - Internet](https://www.w3.org/People/Frystyk/thesis/Internet.html)